How to Be a More Disciplined Writer

 There might be wonderful moments of flow – I’ve certainly had writing sessions where I lost track of time because I was so focused on putting words on the page – but a lot of the time, being a writer is about sitting down and getting on with it.
 Even when you don’t feel “inspired”.

-Whether you’re a freelancer, a novelist, a poet, or a student, you’ll be a more successful writer if you’re more disciplined about your writing.
+Whether you’re a freelancer, a novelist, a poet, or a student, you’ll find it easier to reach your goals if you’re more disciplined about your writing.

 What does that mean in practice?

 #1: Meeting Your Deadlines

 Hitting your agreed-upon deadlines is critical if you’re a freelancer or working with a publisher.
 Yes, some writers are decidedly flakey and don’t meet deadlines – you want to be a wonderful exception!
 Impress your client or editor by meeting every single deadline or milestone along the way, and if you can, turn in work a little early.

 Tip: Struggling with deadlines?
 Always allow plenty of margin for things going wrong.
 Set yourself an earlier deadline (I like to aim for two or three days early) so you can get ahead with your work: that way, you won’t have to rush things at the last minute.

 When you’ve made a commitment to write, do your very best to stick to it.
 Personally, I don’t think you need to write every day, though many people find it helpful to.
 You might not even write every week.
 But you should look ahead in your calendar and block out suitable times for your writing sessions … and then treat them as important, fixed commitments.

 Tip: If you’re at a stage in your life/career where things often change at the last minute, allow for this.
 Plan extra writing sessions so that if you have to skip one, you can easily make up for it later in the week or month.